Concept and basic idea

 First: I have limited space in my study/hobby room.
 Second: I suck at taking good pictures and hoped a lightbox could help (spoiler, it doesn’t).
 Third: The lightbox I own was too cumbersome to set up and dismantle, aswell as too ugly to keep it set up in my study.

-This DIY project took me half an afternoon (including drying times) and cost almost nothing.
+This DIY project took me one afternoon (including drying times) and cost almost nothing.

 Materials used

-- (2) For the backdrop I bought several types of cardboard in different colours and shades, aswell as some foam sheets from the craft store.
-The foam sheet will have a more satin surface, but has the drawback that it easily gets scratches or other marks.
+• (2) As backdrop, I bought several types of cardboard in different colours and shades, aswell as some foam sheets at a craft store.
+The foam sheet will have a more satin surface, but has the drawback that it gets scratches or other marks easily.

-- (3) No Lightbox will be complete without a source of light.
-This leftover LED strip.
-It has a mini USB port, allowing me to connect it to a small powerbank.
-The latter was bought at a local discounter
+• (3) No Lightbox will be complete without a source of light.
+I used LED strip (of forgotten origin) with a mini USB port, allowing me to connect it to a small powerbank.
+The latter was bought at a local discounter.

 Assembly and problems encountered